×

 Photos by Samantha Davis.
 The Minneota volleyball players and coaches huddle together after being named the 2024 state Class A runners-up Saturday afternoon at the Xcel Energy Center in St. Paul.
 The Vikings fell to Mayer Lutheran, and finishes its season 26-11 overall.
 Below: The Minneota volleyball team groups together after receiving their second place medals and plaque.

-ST. PAUL — The applauding energy was contagious as the No. 2 Minneota volleyball team took the court alongside top-seeded Mayer Lutheran in the Class A state championship match at the Xcel Energy Center Saturday afternoon.
-Although cleaning up early errors and fighting back in deficits, the Vikings were named the 2024 state runners-up after falling to the Crusaders in three sets of 14-25, 25-27 and 17-25.
+ST. PAUL — The energy of the crowd’s applause was contagious in the Xcel Energy Center on Saturday as the No. 2 Minneota volleyball team took the court alongside top-seeded Mayer Lutheran in the Class A state championship match.
+Despite cleaning up early errors and fighting back in deficits, the Vikings fell to the Crusaders in straight sets of 14-25, 25-27 and 17-25 to finish as state runners-up.

 “It didn’t end the way we wanted it to, but I’m just really proud that we are here,” senior Nevaeh Hennen said.
 “It’s such a big accomplishment to even make it to state, so I’m really proud of us.”

-Minneota and Mayer Lutheran have a long, competitive history of meeting in the state title.
-Saturday’s match marked the 10th time the two have faced off in the championship.
+Minneota and Mayer Lutheran have a long, competitive history of meeting for a state title.
+Saturday’s match marked the 10th time the two have faced off in the championship match.

 “There have been moments through the season, especially in September, [people would say] we’re going to be a five-seed and we were going to lose immediately in the first round of the playoffs,” Minneota head coach Hayley Fruin said.
 “This group just did not give up, which is just so cool, because this was our end goal — to be here.”

-Mayer Lutheran’s offense challenged the Vikings throughout the match, who finished with a .246 hitting percentage, 39 assists and four aces, to Minneota’s .092 mark, 28 assists and no aces.
-The Crusader’s also held a lot of height, which posed another threat.
+Mayer Lutheran’s offense challenged the Vikings throughout the match.
+The Crusaders finished with a .246 hitting percentage, 39 assists and four aces, to Minneota’s .092 mark, 28 assists and no service aces.

-Minneota fought through some early struggles, as the Crusaders jumped to a 5-0 start in the first set, three of which came from Vikings errors.
+The Crusaders jumped to a 5-0 start in the first set behind three Minneota errors.

-Throughout the tournament, the Vikings have shown its resiliency when trailing by going on runs of its own.
+Throughout the tournament, the Vikings showed their resiliency when trailing by going on runs of their own.
 It overcame 7-point deficits on two separate occasions in the semifinals over Fillmore on Friday.

 That’s exactly what Minneota began to do, with three consecutive kills by Coequyt, Eden Meagher and Elivia Faris to cut Mayer Lutheran’s advantage to 17-11.

-Meagher had 10 kills and eight digs, and Faris tallied five kills and five digs.
+Meagher had 10 kills and eight digs, while Faris tallied five kills and five digs.

 But, the Crusaders finished the set off by bringing in six more points from kills.